Imamate in Ismaili doctrine: Early beliefs

 In the Ismaili interpretation, the Imam is the guide and the intercessor between humans and God, and the individual through whom God is recognized.
 He is also responsible for the interpretation (ta’wil) of the Quran.
 He is the possessor of divine knowledge and therefore the “Prime Teacher”.
 According to the “Epistle of the Right Path”, a Persian Ismaili prose text from the post-Mongol period of Ismaili history, by an anonymous author, there has been a chain of Imams since the beginning of time, and there will continue to be an Imam present on the Earth until the end of time.
 The worlds would not exist in perfection without this uninterrupted chain of Imamate.
 The proof (hujja) and gate (bāb) of the Imam are always aware of his presence and are witness to this uninterrupted chain.

-According to Nasir al-Din Tusi, a Nizari Ismaili intellectual of the Alamut period, the Imams are the Possessors of the Command, upon whom obedience is ordered by God in Sura an-Nisa, Ayah 59: “Obey God and obey the Messenger and the Possessors of the Command”.
+According to Nasir al-Din al-Tusi, a Nizari Ismaili intellectual of the Alamut period, the Imams are the Possessors of the Command, upon whom obedience is ordered by God in Sura an-Nisa, Ayah 59: "Obey God and obey the Messenger and the Possessors of the Command".
 An old command may be superseded by a newer one, and therefore those who hold to the command rather than the Commander, in the Ismaili view, may go astray.
 Through this framework, the Ismailis give primacy to the living Word, or the Imam of the Time, over the recorded word.